wanglab-neuro/whisk-dockerfile/readme.md

 **whisk-ww**
 Containers with `whisk` and `WhiskiWrap` are found on [wanglabneuro/whisk-ww](https://hub.docker.com/r/wanglabneuro/whisk-ww/tags).
 The code bases are Ariel Iporre's Python3-updated repositories for [whisk](https://github.com/aiporre/whisk) and [WhiskiWrap](https://github.com/aiporre/WhiskiWrap).
+Image tags with `ob-<version number>` (e.g., `wanglabneuro/whisk-ww:ob-0.0.2`), use `whisk-base:legacy` as base, i.e., they contain the original Linux binaries.
+Image tags with `nb-<version number>` (e.g., `wanglabneuro/whisk-ww:nb-0.0.1`) use `whisk-base:latest` as base, i.e., they contain the newly built Linux binaries.
+In pratice, this doesn't have much impact.
+You can pull the latest with `docker pull wanglabneuro/whisk-ww`.

 ## Example calls using WhiskiWrap